hareland/multi-cache-remember/readme.md

    up-to-date.

 3. Callbacks for missing keys: The rememberMulti macro allows you to specify a callback function for each cache key, which will be called only if the key is not found in the cache.
-This can be useful for retrieving data from a database or external API, and can help you avoid unnecessary queries for data that is already in the cache.
+This is similar to the `Cache::remember()` method.
 ### Install

 ```bash